SuperNEMO-DBD/Falaise/modules/SimRC/README.rst

 :authors: F.Mauger
 :date: 2022-06-09

-The  Simulated Running  Conditions  module allows  to apply  realistic running  conditions  to idealized  simulated  events  produced by  the flsimulate program.
+The  SimRC (*Simulated Running  Conditions*)  module allows  to apply  realistic running  conditions  to idealized  simulated  events  produced by  the ``flsimulate'' program.
+It consists in  the first processing module to be  applied to  simulated events before digitization,  calibration and reconstruction modules.

-It is based on several fundamental actions:
+SimRC  is  based  on  several  fundamental  actions  embedded  in  the following drivers:

 - **event timestamping**  : each simulated  event is associated  to an unique timestamp distributed along running periods (using a specific